careem/dependency-diff-tldr/README.md

 ## Flags

-* `-s, --side-efects` - explicitly call out the side effects of dependency upgrades (ex upgrading Firebase here also updates it in ...)
+* `-s, --side-effects` - explicitly call out the side effects of dependency upgrades (ex upgrading Firebase here also updates it in ...)
 * `-c, --collapse` - collapse a set of grouped dependencies.
 For example, passing a collapse of `com.careem.care` would result in collapsing updates